Edward Beard: Political positions

 In 1974, Beard proposed legislation to require all new municipal and state buildings constructed in Rhode Island to be handicap accessible.
 Public Citizen gave Beard a score of 46% in 1976.
 He voted in favor of the District of Columbia Voting Rights Amendment.

 The United Steelworkers's unionization effort at General Dynamics Electric Boat's plant at Quonset Point in 1977 was supported by Beard.
 He advocated for victims of byssinosis and criticized the South Carolina General Assembly due to byssinosis in the state.

 In response to rising oil prices, Beard called for oil dealers in Rhode Island to volunterarily price control their products.
 Beard initially supported nuclear power plants, but withdrew his support for the construction of a nuclear power plant in Charlestown, Rhode Island after the Three Mile Island accident.
 In 1980, Beard accused 50 members of congress of being "bought off" by the oil industry and cited a report showing $3.9 million in political donations.

 John Chafee, Fernand St Germain, Pell, and Beard introduced legislation in 1978 to appropriate $3.5 million in order to settle the Narragansett people's land claims in Charlestown.
 The government would purchase 900 acres of land with the money and the state government would donate an additional 900 acres of land.
 Beard voted in favor of the American Indian Religious Freedom Act in 1978.

 Beard supported the anti-abortion movement.
 Beard voted to prohibit the usage of Medicaid funds for abortions.
 He voted in favor of the Hyde Amendment.

-A letter sent to Tip O'Neill, Jimmy Carter, and the United States Government Accountability Office by Beard requested that the government seize assets from the Peoples Temple and that taxpayer money not be spent on identifying and airlifting the victims of the Jonestown massacre.
+Beard sent a letter to Tip O'Neill, Jimmy Carter, and the United States Government Accountability Office requesting that the government seize assets from the Peoples Temple and that taxpayer money not be spent on identifying and airlifting the victims of the Jonestown massacre.

 Foreign policy

 Beard went to Nicosia, Cyprus, in 1975, but was blocked by Turkish soldiers from entering the portion of the city held by the Turkish Federated State of Cyprus.
 Kâmran İnan, a member of the Senate of the Republic, created the incident "just to create a public image".
 Beard was critical of the United States sending weapons to Turkey due to the conflict in Cyprus.

 Beard criticized Garrahy for meeting with Deng Xiaoping and stated that it would be like if Garrahy met with Adolf Hitler.
 Beard was the only member of Rhode Island's congressional delegation to oppose normalizing relations with China.
 He voted in favor of the Taiwan Relations Act in 1979.

-In response to the Iran hostage crisis Beard called for the United States to expel all Iranians within the country.
-He was critical of students from Iran who participated in protests against the Untied States.
-He requested that UN Ambassador Donald McHenry ask all member nations of the United Nations to launch a boycott of Iranian oil until the hostages were released.
+In response to the Iran hostage crisis Beard called for all Iranians to be expelled from the United States.
+He was critical of students from Iran who participated in protests against the United States.
+He requested that UN Ambassador Donald McHenry ask all member nations of the United Nations to boycott Iranian oil until the hostages were released.

 Beard was critical of Interpol and stated that it was a "definite threat to the privacy and basic human rights" of Americans.